wyhitcs/team-letsencrypt/draftv1.md

 Their job also includes estimating the needs of users and setting goals for developers.

-For let’s encrypt, there are 3 acquirers:
+For Let’s Encrypt, there are 3 acquirers:

 - [Electonic Frontier Foundation](https://www.eff.org/)